 “Should” is such a loaded word.

 We rarely give ourselves credit for actually doing the things we “should” do.
 So, why are we so quick to feel like a failure, guilty, inadequate and defeated when we don’t do the “shoulds”.

-Again, we know you are doing the best you can, and if you are struggling to make the changes you want, then it is our job to help you find a solution that works for you in the context of your current life.
+Again, I know you are doing the best you can, and if you are struggling to make the changes you want, then it is my job to help you find a solution that works for you in the context of your current life.